 Complete sole detachment in an African elephant after experimental infection with FMD-virus.

 Both elephant species are susceptible to cowpox infections, though more severe clinical impact is seen in Asian elephants.
-Symptoms can range between pox lesions on the skin, internal organs to complete sole detachment.
+Symptoms can range between external pox lesions on the skin to complete sole detachment, as well as internal pox lesions in various organs.
 Vaccination is practiced in European zoos (for vaccine information, click here).

 NB: Cowpox disease is a zoonotic disease!